yeganehparast/microservices/README.md

 Application is based on SpringBoot.
 The application is dockerized as well.
 Open Api is used.
 The application is deployed Heroku as well as Circle Ci.
 The link below redirects to deployed application on Heroku.
-A BitBucket repository is used to show the CI/CD practices as well.
+A BitBucket repository is used to show the CI/CD practices as well. (please let me know if you need more details)

 ###### 3- Tests